Concave Certificates: Geometric Framework for Distributionally Robust Risk and Complexity Analysis: Introduction

-\textbf{Main Contributions.} We summarize our main contributions and organize our paper as follows. \begin{itemize} \item We introduce a novel framework to estimate the distributionally robust risk \( \mathcal{R}_{p}(\epsilon)\).
-This geometric framework establishes an elegant bound showing that the robust-empirical risk gap \( \mathcal{R}_{p}(\epsilon) -\hat{\mathcal{R}} \) stays between the average of the \textit{least star-shaped majorants} \(\operatorname{lb}_p(\epsilon) \) and the \textit{least concave majorant} \(\operatorname{cc}_p(\epsilon) \) of loss's growth functions (Theorem~\ref{thm:main0}).
+\textbf{Main Contributions.} We summarize our main contributions and organize our paper as follows.
+(See Figure~\ref{fig:summary} for a diagram of summary.) \begin{itemize} \item We introduce a novel framework to estimate the distributionally robust risk \( \mathcal{R}_{p}(\epsilon)\).
+This geometric framework establishes an elegant bound showing that the robust-empirical risk gap \( \mathcal{R}_{p}(\epsilon) -\hat{\mathcal{R}} \) stays between the average of the \textit{least star-shaped majorants} \(\operatorname{lb}_p(\epsilon) \) and the \textit{least concave majorant} \(\operatorname{cc}_p(\epsilon) \) of the loss's growth functions (Theorem~\ref{thm:main0}).
 Notably, we do not require the loss \(\bm{l}\) to be convex/differentiable/Lipschitz, or the cost \(d\) to be a metric, or the domain \(\mathcal{Z}\) to be bounded.
-Our analysis reveals how the DR risk \( \mathcal{R}_{p}(\epsilon)\) evolves as the exponent \(p\) changes (Corollary~\ref{cor:p-dynamic}) and provides exact conditions for determining whether \( \mathcal{R}_{p}(\epsilon)\) is finite (Corollary~\ref{cor:finite-Rp}, Example~\ref{exam:unbounded}).
+Our analysis reveals how the DR risk \( \mathcal{R}_{p}(\epsilon)\) evolves as the exponent \(p\) changes (Corollary~\ref{cor:p-dynamic}) and provides exact conditions for determining whether \( \mathcal{R}_{p}(\epsilon)\) is finite (Corollary~\ref{cor:finite-Rp}).
+In addition, our framework leads to a necessary and sufficient condition for the existence of robust classifiers (Proposition~\ref{prop:ExactCD}).

-\item We extend this framework to analyze robust generalization by introducing \textit{concave complexity} \(\hat{\mathfrak{C}}_{\mathcal{Z}_N}(\mathcal{L},\epsilon)\), defined as the supremum of the least concave majorant of the maximal rates across the loss class \(\mathcal{L}\).
-This metric allows us to derive a deterministic generalization bound (Proposition~\ref{prop:det-gen-bound}) that complements the standard statistical bound \eqref{eq:stat-gen-bound}.
-Analogous to standard Rademacher complexity, we prove that our proposed concave complexity exhibits several calculus properties, including monotonicity, subadditivity, invariance under convex hull, and a contraction lemma.

-\item By leveraging these properties, we prove that the adversarial-empirical Rademacher complexity gap is controlled by \(\frac{1}{\sqrt{N}}\hat{\mathfrak{C}}_{\mathcal{Z}_N}(\mathcal{L},\epsilon)\) (Theorem~\ref{thm:ARC-RC}) and establish a corresponding result for the adversarial-empirical concave complexity gap (Theorem~\ref{thm:ACC-CC}).
-Specifically, our framework recovers existing complexity bounds for linear classifiers (Example~\ref{exam:ARC-RC-linear}) while providing significantly tighter bounds for MLPs (Example~\ref{exam:ARC-RC-MLP}) compared to previous works.
-We demonstrate that many components in existing bounds (such as input diameter, network width, and depth) can be removed entirely, and the loss class can be tailored to obtain dimension-free bound.

-\item To facilitate practical implementation in deep learning when \(d\) is the Euclidean metric on \(\mathbb{R}^n\), we introduce the adversarial score \(\mathcal{A}_{\theta}\) as a relaxation of the concave certificate \(\operatorname{cc}_p\).
-This enables the robustness of a deep network to be evaluated layer-by-layer through a composition rule (Lemma~\ref{lem:F}).
-We provide explicit calculations of \(\mathcal{A}_{\theta}\) for common activation and loss functions in both classification (Proposition~\ref{prop:classification}) and regression (Proposition~\ref{prop:regression}) tasks.
-Notably, we show that our framework is capable of explaining and distinguishing the robustness properties of loss functions that are non-Lipschitz or non-differentiable (Figure~\ref{fig:adv-score}).